microsoft/vscode-wiki/Smoke-Test.md

 #### Debugging JavaScript
 * In VSCode switch to debugging viewlet
+* Make sure you see the debug start view
-* Click on the gear to create a default launch.json file:
+* Click on 'create a launch.json file'
   * make sure that VSCode automatically detects ${workspaceRoot}/bin/www as the 'program' attribute
 * Set a breakpoint in index.js:6
 * Press <kbd>F5</kbd> to start debugging.
 Verify: